graphcode2vec/graphcode2vec/README.md

 - Run experiments
   1. `cd source/graphscripts_experiments/`
   2. run bash job files
-  3. reminding: it contains all trial experiment jobs.
+  3. reminding, it contains all trial experiment jobs.
 We will clean it later and keep only experiments in the paper.

 - paper link, [GraphCode2Vec: Generic Code Embedding via Lexical and Program Dependence Analyses](https://arxiv.org/abs/2112.01218)